charnley/dotfiles/setup.osx/readme.md

     System Preferences -> Keyboard -> Shortcuts -> Mission Control
     Select each "Switch to Desktop X" and change it to Cmd + X

+There are other settings that might be worth changing see https://github.com/koekeishiya/yabai/wiki/Tips-and-tricks

 ## Extra Mac Settings